ghandalf/wordscount/README.md

 The aim of the project is to response an interview question that I had.

 I want to thank the interviewer for his patient.
 In this interview, I mistaken too often, this is why I decided to create this little project.

+Those questions are not usual, how often are we going to work with threads this days...

 ### What was the question? ###